Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Omitted Proofs

 \textbf{True positive rate disparity.} Now we prove the unidentifiability for true positive rate disparity, and the conclusion for true negative rate disparity can be proved analogously.
-We start with a formulation of $\delta_\TPRD(a, b)$:
+We start with a reformulation of $\delta_\TPRD(a, b)$:

 Here $\delta_\TPRD(a, b)$ depends on both $\int \pr(A = a, \hY = 0, Y = 1 \mid Z = z)d\pr(z)$ and $\int \pr(A = a, \hY = 1, Y = 1 \mid Z = z)d\pr(z)$.
 However, if we can fix $\int \pr(A = a, \hY = 0, Y = 1 \mid Z = z)d\pr(z) + \int \pr(A = a, \hY = 1, Y = 1 \mid Z = z)d\pr(z)$ while varying $\int \pr(A = a, \hY = 1, Y = 1 \mid Z = z)d\pr(z)$, then $\delta_\TPRD(a, b)$ is also a bijective map of $\int \pr(A = a, \hY = 1, Y = 1 \mid Z = z)d\pr(z)$.
 We will construct two valid distributions $\tilde{\pr}_1$ and $\tilde{\pr}_2$ such that